zevenet/zproxy/README.md

 # WIP Zevenet Http proxy

-Zhttp is an event-driven and multi-threading L7 reverse proxy.
-Zhttp supports HTTP and HTTPS by using OpenSSL 1.1.
+zproxy is an event-driven and multi-threading L7 reverse proxy. zproxy supports HTTP and HTTPS by using OpenSSL 1.1.

 ## Getting Started